kingwingfly/fav/README.md

 Usage: fav <COMMAND>

 Commands:
-  init     Initialize the folder for fav auth     Login your account fetch    Fetch from remote status   Show status of local, default to show video status track    Track a remote source untrack  Untrack a remote source pull     Pull remote data push     Push local data like     Like a video ffmpeg   Set the path of ffmpeg daemon   Interval fetch and pull help     Print this message or the help of the given subcommand(s)
+  init        Initialize the folder for fav auth        Login your account fetch       Fetch from remote status      Show status of local, default to show video status track       Track a remote source untrack     Untrack a remote source pull        Pull remote data push        Push local data like        Like a video ffmpeg      Set the path of ffmpeg daemon      Interval fetch and pull modify      Modify resource status completion  Completions for the shell help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help